-Enterprise and employability are at the heart of this practice-focused business and human resource management programme.
-You will engage in live projects, and problem-based learning, applying business and HR concepts to a wide range of diverse work environments.
-Case studies drawn from a diverse and international range of businesses will aid understanding of the business context, while live projects will enable you to work first-hand with the challenges of business and HR.
+Transferable skills and employability are at the heart of this practice-focused Human Resource Management programme.
+Students will engage in live projects, and problem-based learning, applying human resources concepts to a wide range of diverse work environments.
+Case studies drawn from a diverse and international range of businesses will aid understanding of the business context, while live projects will enable students to work first-hand with the HR challenges of a business.

-Critical business and HR skills are embedded in the programme from the beginning and you will engage in a number of activities aimed at developing the personal and professional skills required in modern organisations.
+Critical HR skills are embedded in the programme from the beginning and students will engage in a number of activities aimed at developing the personal and professional skills required in modern organisations.

-You will be encouraged to reflect on the abilities and skills acquired and to consider them in the context of a business.
+You will be encouraged to reflect on the abilities and skills you have acquired and to consider them in the context of a business.
 In your final year, you also have the opportunity to be mentored by a company director in our hugely successful Institute of Directors Mentoring Scheme.